 - Iraq and Afghanistan Service Grant

-After the excess funds have been returned for the above Title IV funds, the non-Title IV fund grants will be calculated, if applicable.
+After the excess funds have been returned from the above Title IV funds, the non-Title IV fund grant earned amount will be calculated, if applicable.
 These include:

 - Connecticut State University Grant (CSUG)

 - Individual State Grants, such as Vermont Student Assistance, etc.

 The amount of assistance that a student has earned is determined on a pro rata basis.
 For example, if 30% of the student's period of enrollment was completed, the student earns 30% of the assistance the student was originally scheduled to receive.
 Once a student has completed more than 60% of the period of enrollment, the student earns all the assistance that the student was scheduled to receive for that period.

 If the student did not receive all of the funds that the student earned, the student may be eligible for a post-withdrawal disbursement.
 If the student's post-withdrawal disbursement includes loan funds, SCSU must get the student's permission before it can disburse them.
 A student may choose to decline some or all of the loan funds so that the student does not incur additional debt.
 SCSU may automatically use all or a portion of the student's post-withdrawal disbursement of grant funds for tuition, fees, and room and board charges (as contracted with the school).
 SCSU needs the student's permission to use the post-withdrawal grant disbursement for all other school charges.

 There are some Title IV funds that a student may be scheduled to receive that cannot